sciduck/sciduck.github.io/_posts/2018-1-18-announcement.md

 ---
 layout: post
 title: This website is dead.
 Will revive soon.
+category: trash
+tags: [trash, meta]
 ---

 At one point I had made a new [website](http://modaks.herokuapp.com/)